 The following aims and guidelines shape our approach to fostering each boarder's wellbeing, safeguarding and development:

-2. to help evey child and young person to grow to his full maturity as a member of a thriving, caring and happy shared community;
+- to help every child and young person to grow to his full maturity as a member of a thriving, caring and happy shared community;

-3. to provide as great a wealth as possible of meaningful and enriching experiences, from which each boarder may choose to allow his individual tastes and predilections to grow into a balanced, fulfilled and distinctive personality.
+- to provide as great a wealth as possible of meaningful and enriching experiences, from which each boarder may choose to allow his individual tastes and preferences to grow his own balanced, fulfilled and distinctive personality.

-The Pupil Voice group is run entirely by pupils and comprises a representative from every form-group in the school, who meet at least fortnightly to discuss all aspects of the school's provision and organisation from the perspective of its pupils.
-There is also a Boarders' Council which meets weekly, and a Food Council representing day boys and boarders of all ages, which convenes termly to meet with the school's Catering Manager and Bursar.
+The School Council forum is run entirely by pupils and comprises representatives from every age-group in the School, who meet regularly to discuss all aspects of the School's provision and organisation from the perspective of its pupils.
+There is also a Boarders' Council which meets weekly, and a Food Council representing day boys and boarders of all ages, which convenes termly to meet with the School's Catering Manager and Bursar.

 Supporting Pupils' Individual Needs

-The school's Cognitive Behaviour Therapist and Adolescent Psychotherapeutic Counsellor both provide short or longer-term one to one support for pupils identified through the Pastoral Provision Plus system.
-Both are fully qualified and registered, and are part of the therapeutic staff team.
+The school's qualified and BACP-registered therapeutic counsellors provide short or longer-term one to one support for pupils identified through the Pastoral Provision Plus system.
+In addition to qualifications and BACP-registration and approval, the School’s therapeutic counsellors are subject to regular professional supervision and are part of the therapeutic staff team.

 A shared approach between the teaching, therapeutic and boarding staff teams is essential to the effective support and development of all pupils.
 These three teams meet together at least three times every year to share experience and approaches, to discuss future developments, and to complete shared training.
-Additionally, during term time, the teaching and therapy staffs meet daily before the start of the school day, joined by representatives from the boarding and medical surgery teams.
-The boarding staff team meets together at 4pm each school day, joined by one of the school nurses and often by representatives from the teaching and year-group staff team.
+Additionally, during term time, the teaching and therapy staffs meet twice-weekly before the start of the School day, joined by representatives from the boarding team.
+The boarding staff team meets together at 4pm each School day, joined by one of the School nurses and often by representatives from the teaching and year-group staff team.